-Most of us love snacking throughout the day which in a way pushes us to frequently open the refrigerator door, stare at the arranged food and finally decide what to pick to snack upon (unless the food is kept on the kitchen shelve).
-Now, this is quite a time taking process in the sense that the action actually encourages the refrigerator to suck a lot of electricity.
+It is never an easy task deciding between an inverter refrigerator and conventional refrigerator.
+Most of us love snacking throughout the day.
+This in a way pushes us to frequently open the refrigerator door, stare at the arranged food and finally decide what to pick to snack upon.
+Now, this is quite a time taking process in the sense that the action actually encourages the refrigerator to consume a lot of electricity.
 Also, it is not always possible to keep a track of the number of times we open the refrigerator door throughout the day for various purposes.
 Hence, undoubtedly a refrigerator is one such appliance which consumes more energy whatsoever.
-Not to forget, it works 24×7, 365 days at a stretch, unlike other appliances.
+Not to forget, it works 24*7, 365 days at a stretch, unlike other appliances.

-This gave birth to inverter refrigerator which are known to absorb less electricity/energy than that of traditional refrigerator.
-However, before we get into the comparison, let us take a short trip in the world of both the refrigerators.
+This problem has given birth to the technology used in inverter refrigerator.
+An Inverter refrigerator is known to absorb less electricity/energy than the conventional refrigerator.
+However, before we get into the comparison, let us take a short trip into the world of both the refrigerators.

 The compressor used by the traditional refrigerator is of single speed type which only operates at one speed.
 In a day, a traditional compressor goes through a cycle of on and off.
 You might have noticed this cycle in your traditional refrigerator that at one point the unit gets quiet and then compressor works again.